davros1973/tunnelgl/README.md

 There are still errors reported in Console.

-My entire webpage works fine on a (year) 2009 Core 2 Duo laptop (in Chrome!).
+My entire webpage "works" fine (from the POV of a casual observer) on a circa 2009 Core 2 Duo laptop (in Chrome!).
 The same laptop struggles with it in Edge.

 Needs work.
-(I'm only just restarting to relearn JavaScript let alone three.js or WebGL ... so it's all a "work in progress")
+(I'm only just restarting to relearn JavaScript let alone three.js or WebGL ... so it's all a "work in progress")  Good fun though.

 # Original author's ReadMe